Ingan121/ModernActiveDesktop/docs/README.md

 * Please read [Translating.md](?src=Translating.md&showbackbtn=1) for information on translating ModernActiveDesktop.

 ## Security
 * ModernActiveDesktop did take some security measures to prevent unwanted access to the running environment.
 However, it's not perfect, and there may be some vulnerabilities that I'm not aware of.
-If you find any security issues, please report them to the [GitHub Issues page](https://github.com/Ingan121/ModernActiveDesktop/issues).
+If you find any security issues, please report them to the [GitHub Issues page](https://github.com/Ingan121/ModernActiveDesktop/issues), or the email address in my GitHub profile or [www.ingan121.com](https://www.ingan121.com/).
 * The following are examples of a security issue:
     * Bypassing the security checks when importing configuration files and loading unwanted pages and scripts on behalf of the user
     * Unwanted access to the system plugin, bypassing the security measures (token verification, CORS/origin checks, etc.)